revel/revel.github.io/manual/routing.md

 ## Fixed Parameters

-As demonstrated in the [Static Serving](#StaticFiles) section, routes may specify one or more parameters to the action.
+As also demonstrated in [Static Serving](#StaticFiles) below, routes may specify one or more parameters to the action.
 For example:

     GET    /products/:id     ShowList("PRODUCT")